 Diet culture, in my opinion, is the crash diet/snake oil salesman approach to weight loss.
 Cleanses, weight loss teas and all of that bullshit which cuts corners or claims to suppress physiological urges to eat are gimmicks and do not offer a sustainable long-term approach to weight management.
 These things don’t work long-term because a) they are unhealthy and b) they go against every facet of common sense – ‘slow and steady’ – science of sustainable weight loss.

 If weight loss is something you are looking to achieve to improve your health and the life you lead, I hope this information has helped to clear up some of the confusing rhetoric that exists.
 I want to stress that I am not here to tell anybody that they should lose weight or that it is the most important thing a person should focus on, but if it is something you have struggled with, this blog is a good resource for healthy, holistic weight management and lifestyle choices.
 Remember to subscribe to the blog to see new posts when they go live.

 TL/DR: Starvation mode – in the way it is most commonly framed (i.e. following a moderate dietary framework) – isn’t keeping you from losing weight.
-Weight loss is a balanced science and is both adaptable and delivers results, but those results vary depending on where you start from, how you approach these changes and if you’re ready to make long-term, sustainable lifestyle choices to maintain the loss.
+Weight loss is a balanced science and is both adaptable and delivers results.
+But those results vary depending on where you start from, how you approach these changes, and if you’re ready to make long-term, sustainable lifestyle choices to maintain the loss.
 It is not easy, but it is also (for the most part) not super complicated.
-The best place to start is to want to start and the best way to keep going is to always remember why you started.
+The best place to start is to want to start, and the best way to keep going is always to remember why you started.